Ride for Lives

 Connect individuals and communities in rural Uganda to critical health and education services by building and coordinating the distribution of locally made transport vehicles, such as wheelchairs, bicycles and bicycle ambulances.

-Chris Ategeka, founder and CEO of CA bikes, is an engineer, inventor, and entrepreneur at heart.
+Chris Ategeka, founder and CEO of Ride for Lives, is an engineer, inventor, and entrepreneur at heart.
 Chris, the eldest of five siblings, was orphaned after losing both parents to HIV/AIDS.
 He became the head of the household and caretaker to his siblings at the age of seven, an experience he credits for his leadership abilities.
-Motivated by his experiences growing up in rural Uganda, Chris started a CA bikes to connect individuals and communities in rural Uganda to critical health and education services by means of locally made transport vehicles such as wheelchairs, bicycles, and bicycle-ambulances.
-Chris has been awarded several awards for his work at CA Bikes, including the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) award, a Chevron award, and the Judith Lee Stronach award.
+Motivated by his experiences growing up in rural Uganda, Chris started Ride for Lives to connect individuals and communities in rural Uganda to critical health and education services by means of locally made transport vehicles such as wheelchairs, bicycles, and bicycle-ambulances.
+Chris has been awarded several awards for his work at Ride for Lives, including the U.S. President's Emergency Plan for AIDS Relief (PEPFAR) award, a Chevron award, and the Judith Lee Stronach award.
 He spoke at TEDxSacramento in 2012 and delivered the commencement student address at UC Berkeley's College of Engineering graduation ceremonies in 2011.
-Chris holds a BS and MS in Mechanical Engineering from the University of California, Berkeley and is currently taking time off from pursuing his Ph.D at the same institution to concentrate full time on CA Bikes.
+Chris holds a BS and MS in Mechanical Engineering from the University of California, Berkeley and is currently taking time off from pursuing his Ph.D at the same institution to concentrate full time on Ride for Lives.

 Meet Our Fellows